nqv/eposys/README.txt

 updated with news and grades from the faculty.
 Additionally, itself created lots of fun for the author programming it.

-Having said that, the open forum, which stayed in same host with this, also put some members, who strongly believed in the right of free speech, in trouble.
-So I'm sorry about that.
+Having said that, the open forum, which stayed along with this, also put some members, who strongly believed in the right of free speech, in trouble. :)
+So sorry for them.

-In term of programming, the portal contains some trending technologies during that time though they are standard now, such as AJAX, DB driver, BBCODE, CAPTCHA and Smarty.
+In term of programming, the portal contains some trending technologies during that time though they are standard now, such as AJAX, DB driver, BBCODE, CAPTCHA, Smarty, native utf-8 and multi-language support.
 But what the author was really proud of is that the website was compatible with both FF 1.5 and IE 6.0 - a pain in the ass.

 All source files are released under MIT license.